What is spoofing? Spoofing definition

 But a spoofed email address isn't always enough to fool the average person.
 Imagine getting a phishing email with what looks like a Facebook address in the sender field, but the body of the email is written in basic text, no design or HTML to speak of—not even a logo.
 That's not something we're accustomed to receiving from Facebook, and it should raise some red flags.
 Accordingly, phishing emails will typically include a combination of deceptive features:

 - False sender address designed to look like it's from someone you know and trust—possibly a friend, coworker, family member, or company you do business with.
-In a recent twist, a bug in Gmail allows scammers to send emails with no sender address—at least not one your average user can see.
-It takes some technical know-how to see the malicious string of code used to make the "From" field appear blank.

 - In the case of a company or organization, the email may include familiar branding; e.g. logo, colors, font, call to action button, etc.